oracle-livelabs/security/data-safe/sqlfw-deploy-sqlfw-policy/sqlfw-deploy-sqlfw-policy_w_ADMIN_user.md

 on database: EXECUTE DS_TARGET_UTIL.GRANT_ROLE('DS$SQL_FIREWALL_ROLE');

+create a user in database actions

+create user joetester identified by Oracle123_Oracle123;
+grant connect, resource to joetester;
+grant unlimited tablespace to joetester;
+grant select any table to joetester;

+BEGIN
+ ords_admin.enable_schema(
+  p_enabled => TRUE,
+  p_schema => 'JOETESTER',
+  p_auto_rest_auth => NULL
+ );
+ commit;
+END;

 ## Task 1: Enable SQL Firewall in Data Safe

 1. Under **Security center** in Data Safe, click **SQL Firewall**.

-2. Click the name of your target database, and then click **Enable**.
+2. Click your target database, and then click **Enable**.
 Note - you may need to click Refresh if you just granted the role on the target database.

     The **Configuration details** page for your target database is displayed.